PeptoneLtd/dspp-keras/README.md

 *Note: An annotated example of a boilerplate neural network can be found in `examples/`*.

-## Input data (X):
+## Training input data `X`:

 A one-hot encoded amino-acids sequence vector.

-## Output data (Y):
+## Training output data `Y`:

 The structural propensity score tensor.
 Individual, residue-specific scores are bound between `-1.0` and `1.0`.
 Negative propensity implicates the sampling of **beta-sheet** conformations.
-A score of `0.0` indicates behaviour found in **disordered** proteins, whereas `1.0` is an indicator of properly folded protein.
+A score of `0.0` indicates behaviour found in **disordered** proteins, whereas `1.0` is an indicator of properly folded **alpha-helix**.
 A score of `0.5` should be understood as a situation when 50% of ensemble members form a helix and the remaining part samples different conformations.

 # Interactive protein search